Dominique Wilkins: Los Angeles Clippers (1994)

 Wilkins showed no signs of fading in his 12th NBA season, even after a tumultuous midseason trade.
 After 11½ years with the Atlanta Hawks, Wilkins was traded to the Los Angeles Clippers on February 24 in exchange for Danny Manning.
 This is still the only time in NBA history a team in first place in their conference traded its leading scorer after the All-Star break.
 Prior to the trade Wilkins averaged 24.4 points, 6.2 rebounds, and 2.3 assists for Atlanta, leading the club to a 36–16 record.
 At midseason he appeared in his eighth NBA All-Star Game.
-Hawks management and new coach Lenny Wilkens claimed Manning and his skills would help the team more during the stretch run.
-However, many believed that money was the primary reason the Hawks made the trade.
-Wilkins's contract expired at the end of the season, and the Hawks may not have been willing to commit a new long-term contract to a player who was almost 35 years old.
+Hawks management and new coach Lenny Wilkens claimed Manning and his skills would help the team more during the stretch run, and they reportedly had thought about doing the trade as early as 1993.
+Wilkins contended that the trade was made due to his impending free agency (incidentally, Manning was also to be a free agent after the season ended).

-The top-seeded Hawks lost in the conference semifinals to the Indiana Pacers.
+The top-seeded Hawks lost in the conference semifinals to the Indiana Pacers and Manning ended up not signing with the Hawks anyway.
 Wilkins left Atlanta as the team's all-time leading scorer with 23,292 points.
 In his final 25 games of the season Wilkins averaged 29.1 points and 7.0 rebounds.
-On March 25 he returned to Atlanta in a Clippers uniform and tallied 36 points and 10 rebounds against his former team.
+On March 25, he returned to Atlanta in a Clippers uniform and tallied 36 points and 10 rebounds against his former team.
 Overall, Wilkins's 26.0 scoring average ranked fourth in the NBA.
 He concluded the season with 24,019 career points, placing ninth on the NBA's all-time list.

+Years later, Wilkins and teammate Ron Harper claimed that in the final game of the season, team owner Donald Sterling told the coaching staff to tell the players to go easy in their game against the San Antonio Spurs due to David Robinson being in a tight race for the scoring title; Robinson scored 71 points that night to win the scoring title over Shaquille O'Neal.

 Boston Celtics (1994–1995)

 Wilkins became a free agent after the 1993–94 season and signed with the Boston Celtics.
 Shortly after the signing, he helped Dream Team II to a gold medal at the 1994 World Championship of Basketball.
+Wilkins's previous jersey number of 21 was retired for Bill Sharman, so he swapped the digits and wore No. 12 instead.
 In his lone season with the Celtics, the team reached the playoffs but was eliminated in the first round by the Orlando Magic.
 Wilkins averaged 19.0 points for the series.
 He also holds the honor of scoring the Celtics final point at the old Boston Garden, before it closed in 1995, in their game four loss to the Magic.